 You’re probably not surprised to find this area at the top of the list.

 The Hocking Hills region is very well known and has received national (and international) attention.
 It is located in the southeastern part of the state and features countless opportunities for outdoor recreation.

-You will find ample hiking opportunities, campsites, canoeing, zip lining, rock climbing, off-road Segways and so much more!
-New to the area in 2018 was the John Glenn Astronomy Park.
+You will find ample hiking opportunities, campsites, canoeing, zip-lining, rock climbing, off-road Segways and so much more!
+New to the area in 2018 is the John Glenn Astronomy Park.

 Find more content on the area here: Hocking Hills

 The area around the Mohican State Park and Forest is known as the canoe capital of Ohio but don’t worry!
 If the thought of a relaxing paddle down the Mohican River doesn’t appeal to you, you’ll find plenty of other options that include an awesome adventure ropes course at Mohican Adventures, loads of camping spots, zip-lining, hiking, bridle trails and more.
 For those who enjoy nature by day but prefer luxurious accommodations by night, you’ll find Landoll’s Mohican Castle and The Mohicans Treehouse Village nearby.

 Get more details here: Mohican State Park

 Located near Cleveland, the Cuyahoga Valley National Park includes 33,000 acres of natural wonders and outdoor adventuring paradise.

 With amazing rock formations, over 150 miles of hiking trails, waterfalls, golf courses, historical sites, and even a train that runs through the park.
 You’ll stay busy and have a wonderful time near some of Ohio’s largest metropolitan areas.